Sisu (Raya and the Last Dragon): Outward appearance

-Unlike most dragons from Disney films, Sisu does not have wings and a bulky body.
+Unlike most dragons from Disney films, Sisu does not have wings or a bulky physique.
 She was inspired by the Southeast Asian dragons known as the Nāga which were tied to the element of water.
-Similar to depictions of dragons in China, Sisu's body is snake-like and slender.
+Similar to depictions of dragons in China, Sisu's body is long and slender.
 Her form is made up of multiple elements of other animals.
-Her head is similar to the mane of a lion while her body has dorsal fins and is covered in fish-like scales.
+Although Sisu's design was based on the Nāga which are often depicted being covered in scales, Sisu's design on the other hand depicts her as having no scales and having fur cover her whole body, her head is similar to the mane of a lion while her tail has dorsal fins.
 Her teeth, feet and claws are similar to that of a tiger which is a trait from Chinese mythology.
 However, unlike typical Chinese dragons, she lacks long barbels.
 In the film, Sisu possesses bioluminescence.
 The directors wanted Sisu to look "breathtakingly beautiful".
 Her hair was "meant to make her feel light and ethereal, through its almost magically weightless motion, which accentuates her being divine and mystical."
 Steve Arounsack, a visual anthropologist and consultant on the film, was collaborated with on Sisu's design.
 Awkwafina stated she saw parts of her teeth and eyes in Sisu.